flemmii/FTCpp-SDK/README.md

 - Compiler statements
 - Access to OpenCV as a native library
 - Access to other C++ libraries
+- You can still use java and use this just as an extension

 ## Disadvantages
 - Not every feature from the SDK is included yet